tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/pheumothorax.md

 [WRONG] The incidence is very high
 [RIGHT] It affects patients with extensive pneumothorax [WRONG] It occurs only with exudate but not transudate effusion evacuations

+# Question 30
+The healthcare provider is assisting during the insertion of a pulmonary artery catheter.
+Which of these, if assessed in the patient, would indicate the patient is experiencing a complication from the catheter insertion?

+[WRONG] Patient taking deeper breaths and that last longer during inspiration [WRONG] Excursion of the diaphragm by more than 3 cm [RIGHT] Tracheal deviation
+[WRONG] Vesicular breath sounds heard while auscultating